Jasmineb1/Frontend-practise-project/README.md

 # Frontend-practise-project
-A small project usinh HTML,CSS
+A small project using HTML,CSS